vbabiy/chai_lightning_pycon/conclusion/conclusion.md

-!SLIDE transition=turnUp
+!SLIDE transition=toss

 # We want your help #

 ## Fork on github and sumbit pull requests

-!SLIDE smbullets transition=turnUp
+!SLIDE smbullets transition=toss

 # Contact Info #